 Residential programs were the founding blocks of Highfields.
-They were the first programs we offered in 1962.
 Today, our campus is still located on the same 140 acres in rural Ingham County.
-We have four residential houses, guest cottages, an on-site school and gymnasium.
+We have two residential houses, guest cottages, an on-site school and gymnasium.
 We also have a lake, an indoor and outdoor experiential education course, hiking trails and athletic fields.
 We offer work sessions, employment opportunities, and a new music studio as part of our Arts and Technology program.

 During a student’s first month in Highfields’ program, time is taken to learn about the youth.
 This is done through direct observation, interdisciplinary staffing, file review and an in-home family conference with the student’s parents or guardians.
 To develop an accurate and individualized treatment plan, the following validated assessments are administered: